 Table of Contents

-Three Crucial Factors of School Transportation Management
+3 Crucial Factors of School Transportation Management

 Safety of children

-The moment a school agrees to transport children using a bus or any other vehicle, it enters a severe liability.
+When a school agrees to transport children using a bus or any other vehicle, it enters a severe liability.
 Indemnity agreement or not, the loss of children’s lives is something no school management wants on their hands.
 Apart from adequately screening drivers for experience and safety records, there are several other aspects at play.

 Where applicable, driving directions need to be assessed for safety, so children have the least exposure to dangerous situations.